robashton/panzoom/README.md

 - jquery.panzoom.js

-    // Set everything up and get the controller var controller = $('#myselector').panzoom()
+    var controller = $('#myselector').panzoom()

     // Pan by the specified x and y amounts, over the time specified (optional)